Emmotes/ic_spoilers/docs/beadle.md

     "id": 2241,
     "flavour_text": "",
     "description": {
-        "desc": "Beadle increases the damage of Champions within 2 slots of himself by 100%, and enemies that hit targets affected by this have a 20% chance to miss."
+        "desc": "Beadle increases the damage of Champions within 2 slots of himself by $amount%, and enemies that hit targets affected by this have a 20% chance to miss."
     },
     "effect_keys": [
         {